-- 1. Negligence or disregard of rules or regulations. - 2.
-Substantial understatement of income tax. - 3.
+- 2. Substantial understatement of income tax. - 3.
 Any substantial valuation misstatement under chapter 1. - 4.
-Any substantial overstatement of pension liabilities.

-5. Any substantial estate or gift tax valuation understatement.
+Any substantial overstatement of pension liabilities. - 5.
+Any substantial estate or gift tax valuation understatement.

 However, the penalty is 40% of any portion of a tax underpayment attributable to one or more gross valuation misstatements in (3), (4), or (5) above if the applicable dollar limitation under section 6662(h)(2) is